-With instructor Witold Fitz-Simon or Judy Stern, learn to see, understand and talk about anatomy with an Alexander Technique twist.
-In this 10-week class, we will learn about bone, its physiology, function and use as a support structure and foundation for movement, with a special focus on the head and spine.
+With instructor Witold Fitz-Simon, learn to see, understand and talk about anatomy with an Alexander Technique twist.
+In this 10-week Winter term class, we will explore the the torso and breathing.
+The topic over this year is structure, including bone, joints and ligaments, and their function and use as a support structure and foundation for movement.

 This class is part of ACAT’s teacher-training program – the longest-running program in the US – but is open to anyone interested in the body and the way we use ourselves.
 Excellent for teachers of dance, yoga or other movement modalities, and for anyone interested in how their bodies work.